gpiozero/gpiozero/docs/source_values.rst

     the :attr:`~SourceMixin.source` to a device object.

-It is also possible to set an output device's :attr:`~SourceMixin.source` to another output device, to keep them matching:
+It is also possible to set an output device's :attr:`~SourceMixin.source` to another output device, to keep them matching.
+In this example, the red LED is set to match the button, and the green LED is set to match the red LED, so both LEDs will be on when the button is pressed:

 .. image:: images/source_values/matching_leds.*
     :align: center